e1ghtSpace/Bet-Sim/README.md

-# Bet-Sim
-A simple (manual or auto) betting simulator useful for testing an adaption of the margintale strategy.
+# Betting Simulator with Autobet
+The webpage allows the user to test a gambling strategy.
+An autobet system is included allowing the use of the marginatle betting strategy (by default) or an adaption of it at the user's choosing.